rkaiser0324/CakePress/README.md

 * Enable URL rewriting on both your WORDPRESS_ROOT and CAKEPHP_ROOT
 * Bounce Apache

-## Plugins
+### Plugins
-The following optional plugins require additional configuration if they are used:
+If used, the following WordPress plugins require additional configuration:

 * WP Super Cache - On the Advanced Settings, make sure that you add the string "app" to the list of URL strings to leave uncached.
 * Autoptimize - Add `app` to "Exclude scripts from Autoptimize" and "Exclude CSS from Autoptimize".
-Due to the nonstandard location of these assets, the plugin is not able to follow the URL aliases to them.
+Due to the nonstandard location of these assets, the plugin is not able to follow the URL aliases to them, so the CakePHP assets cannot be minified.

 ## Usage